 Our "Police, Forensics and Court" workshop is a highly interactive and fun day, designed to take secondary and above students through the criminal justice system, using forensic evidence as the vehicle.

+We explain the criminal justice system in England and Wales, and especially the way various criminal courts are structured, with discussion around the roles of key figures in the trial process.
 The day culminates in the setting up and running of a mock crown court, with students gaining opportunities such as giving evidence from a witness box, being a member of the jury or one of the barristers involved in prosecuting or defending the case.